What’s in Season – March Produce and Recipes

 Root vegetables

 Beets, Carrots, and Parsnips – Many of these vegetables are available all year round.
 But these three are reaching the end of their seasonal freshness in March so enjoy them at their best now.
-You can juice them, add them to pasta or stew, make soup, or roast them – they will be delicious either way.

-A glass with freshly made beet juice
+A glass with homemade beet juice

 Homemade Beet Juice